dobbs/wiki-spike-css/principles.md

 __Direct Editing.__ Some items expose direct modifications which are made permenant by recording the Action.
 E.g. Map, Markdown, FiveStar, Journalmatic others?

-## Curating

-__Direct Configuration.__ Some items expose server reconfigurations made permenant and non-reversable by server writes.
-E.g. Assets, Plugmatic, Flagmatic, Register, others?

 ## Administrating

 __Limited Resource.__ New.
 Admin can set limits and authors can see how choices advance toward or exceed these limits.

+__Direct Configuration.__ Some items expose server reconfigurations made permenant and non-reversable by server writes.
+E.g. Assets, Plugmatic, Flagmatic, Register, others?